Aravinda89/Project-Portfolio/README.md

 **🎵 Music Creation Using AI Tools**

 - Created songs from lyrics and composed instrumental tracks tailored to various needs.
-- Produced music in diverse genres, styles, moods, and for different occasions.
+- Produced music in diverse genres, styles, moods, and for different occasions, supporting multiple languages.
 - Utilized cutting-edge AI technologies including Suno for melody creation, Udio for mastering, and ChatGPT for advanced prompt engineering.

 ---